 Here are some common questions and information on how to get started.

-While some courses still maintain a regular semester-based enrollment schedule, several other apprenticeship programs—including the popular production technology program—have open entry modular coursework options, meaning the apprentice can start classes at any time.
+While some courses still maintain a regular semester-based enrollment schedule, several other apprenticeship programs have open entry modular coursework options, meaning the apprentice can start classes at any time.
 As other programs develop, their formats may be converted.

 Shifts at the jobsite are at the discretion of the apprentice's employer.